codeforamerica/vita-min/docs/deployment.md

 ### Deploying to Staging Directly

 Deploying to staging is the only way to test XML changes since the schemas aren't on Heroku.
-Our current process is to open a PR off the staging branch and merge it so Product can perform acceptance tests on this environment.
+Our current process is to open a PR off the staging branch and merge it, so that Product can perform acceptance tests on this environment.

 #### A rough step by step process will look like: